Psychometric tests: A key to tool to study and analyze an individual’s behaviour and stimulus to things and people.

-Situational judgement tests are being used across the world irrespective for the role a candidate is being hired for.
-This gives a clear idea and the thought process of a person when exposed to a situation.
-In this type of test, the candidate is given a realistic, hypothetical scenario and asked to identify the most appropriate response to the situation.
-A test used to assess a candidate’s approach to solving work-related problems.
-The test format consists of a series of situations and the subject is instructed to select the most effective and least effective options.
-The aim of the test is to ascertain the subjects ability to problem solve, make decisions, and whether their personal working style is appropriate for the position they are being considered for.
+Across the world, irrespective of the job role, situational Judgment Tests are now conducted.
+Therefore, it gives a clear idea and the thought process of a person when exposed to a situation.
+In SJTs, the candidate has to identify the most appropriate response to the situation in a given realistic, hypothetical scenario.
+Hence, these tests assess a candidate’s approach to solving work-related problems.
+In these, the candidate has to select the most effective and least effective option in the test.
+On the other hand, the test format consists of a series of situations.
+The test aims to ascertain the subject’s ability to problem solve, make decisions, and whether their working style is appropriate for the position they are being considered for.

 Personality assessment tests enable employers to evaluate a candidate’s suitability based on the behaviour and the way in which he/she approached the work.
-This will be used to determine how well one will fit into the organization and the culture of the business.
-A candidate’s response is cross-referenced with those of a top-performing employee.
-This serves as an indication to know whether the candidate possesses the same characteristics.
+As a result, these tests help employers in finding out the good fit candidates.
+Therefore, this serves as an indication to know whether the candidate possesses the same characteristics of your team.

 A questionnaire designed to understand what motivates a candidate, in order to improve the working conditions and increase employee satisfaction and retention.
-The test format includes a series of statements and asks the candidate to rate whether each situation would increase or decrease motivation.
+Hence, the test format includes a series of statements and asks the candidate to rate whether each situation would increase or decrease motivation.

 Occupational Personality Assessment

-The Occupation Personality Questionnaire (commonly called OPQ) is the most commonly used questionnaire for training and development purposes.
-This test may be scored either normatively or ipsatively and will always be a multiple choice format.
-The report for this test will evaluate a candidate’s competencies, personality preferences and workplace behaviours.
+The Occupation Personality Questionnaire (commonly called OPQ) is used for employee training and development.
+All in all, these tests will always be in a multiple choice format and scored either normatively or ipsatively.
+Therefore, the report for this test will evaluate a candidate’s competencies, personality preferences and workplace behaviors.